ARISTOTLE

 • Nicomachean Ethics Vi.9.1142a

-Practical wisdom then stands opposite to intellect; for intellect
+Practical wisdom stands opposite to intellect; for intellect

 practical wisdom deals with the ultimate particular thing, which cannot